Totaal aantal pageviews

 from 1981.
 As students in the seventies we were all leaded towards this Madrid

-based luthier. and I must say after extensive investigations these guitars can
+based luthier.
+And I must say after extensive investigations these guitars can

 be used for the most different styles while holding up well.
 In fact too big for